pyro-ppl/numpyro/README.md

 To use NumPyro on the GPU, you will need to first [install](https://github.com/google/jax#installation) `jax` and `jaxlib` with CUDA support.

-To run NumPyro on Cloud TPUs, you can use `pip` to install NumPyro as above and setup TPU backend as instructed in [this JAX folder](https://github.com/google/jax/tree/master/cloud_tpu_colabs).
+To run NumPyro on Cloud TPUs, you can use pip to install NumPyro as above and setup the TPU backend as detailed [here](https://github.com/google/jax/tree/master/cloud_tpu_colabs).

 You can also install NumPyro from source: